The below article was published in the Asian House & Home Magazine on 04/12/17, you can view the article as printed here.

 Description: Freehold take-away investment with ancillary on the upper floors with parking for 5 cars

 Tenancy: Let to Domino’s (DP Reatly Ltd) for 20 years from 25/11/2014 for £14,500 p.a.
 FR&I (break in 2025)

 Location: High street location in an attractive Kent town

 Our comment: We assisted the seller in marketing this property, as it is the kind of lot that fits well with our private investors.
 Our summary of it pre-auction was simple: “For an investor.
 Nice small lot in an affluent town.
 Low yield is due to very low rent.
 Secure long-term investment.”
 The bidding and solid sale price justified that billing – at this lot size it’s rare to find a whole building with parking let to a blue-chip tenant at such a low and sustainable rent – and the low yield reflects that.

-If you are looking for a commercial property investment by auction or privately we can assist.
-We have a number of off-market investments available now, and will be actively buying and selling in the upcoming December and February auctions.
-Please contact Nilesh to discuss further or Register with us here.
+If you are looking for commercial property investment by auction or privately we can assist.
+We have a number of off-market investments available now and will be actively buying and selling in the upcoming December and February auctions.
+Please contact us here to discuss further.